rulasg/rulasg/README.md

 ### Hi there 👋

-*A father, an optimist, an idealist, an engineer, a bit of a philosopher, a strategist, passionate about understanding and learning from everyone.*

 - 🔭 I’m Raúl González
 - 🏠 I live in Madrid/Spain
 - 👨‍👧‍👦 I’m father of two incredible kids, Leo & Noa